Charleston Roof Help

 Request wind damage roof help

-Tell us what changed after the wind event and whether you have visible roof damage, loose shingles, or a new leak.
+Tell us what changed after the wind event and whether you have visible damage, loose shingles, or a new leak.

 What's going on with your roof?